Edikang Ikong (Edikaikong)

-I visited mummy AB shops (My local African shop) the other day and she had fresh fufu and the first thing that came to mind was edikaikong but unfortunately for me, she didn’t have fresh ugwu but I didn’t let it stop me from treating myself to some good old edikaikong and fresh fufu.
+I visited mummy AB shops (My local African shop) the other day and she had fresh fufu.
+The first thing that came to mind was Edikang ikong (pronounced edikaikong) but unfortunately for me, she didn’t have fresh ugwu.
+I didn’t let it stop me from treating myself to some good old Edikang ikong (edikaikong) and fresh fufu.
 Really, who would say no to fresh home-made fufu?
 It is not every day you get that around here.
 Well I was really grateful and I went home with as much fufu my hand could carry, hahaha just exaggerating now but I did buy a few.

-I love edikaikong and I love the reaction I get from hubby when I cook it.
-To cook edikaikong is not complicated at all but I think if you want to enjoy it more and get the real thing, you should be ready to spend some money because of the ingredients required for this dish.
+I love Edikang ikong (edikaikong) and I love the reaction I get from hubby when I cook it.
+Edikaikong is easy to cook.
+In order to enjoy it more, you should be ready to spend some money because of the ingredients required for this dish.
 I prefer to use goat meat, panla (okporoko) and smoked ponmo for the huge flavours I would get in my vegetable.
 I hardly use periwinkle as I have not seen it in a while and it is not popular in the part of the world I live.
-Also you require water leaves with the ugwu leaves but in the absence of water leaves, I used baby spinach as it was the closest to water leaves.
+Also, you require water leaves with the ugwu leaves but in the absence of water leaves, I used baby spinach as it was the closest to water leaves.
 Edikaikong is an Efik dish that a Yoruba girl like me loves so much and I can say I cook well too.
 I hope I have done it good justice.

 500g water leaves (I used baby spinach) thinly chopped